wadealexc/fevmate/README.md

 }
 ```

 In this version, if tokens are transferred to an ID address, the `normalize` method first checks to see if there is a corresponding Eth address.
 If there is, we use that instead.
-Otherwise, the method behaves the same way.
+Otherwise, the address is returned unchanged.

 #### Two-step Role Transferrance